+In order to complete your move from Apple Photos, you need to “tell” Photos to behave.
 While Photos does take your digital photos captive by default, it does provide some simple settings that make it play nicely with other software you might want to use for managing your photos.

 When your camera is plugged into your Mac, Photos opens by default but you can simply uncheck the checkbox for your camera to stop Photos from coming up automatically.
 You can always bring up Photos up manually so this doesn’t really break anything…it just stops Photos from coming up every time you connect a camera to your Mac.

 6. Use Your New Photo Manager to Transfer New Pictures

 Now, that you have completed your move from Photos, start using your new photo manager instead of Photos.
 Whatever software you decide to use instead of Photos (like ACDSee, Lightroom or Picasa), make sure that from now on, you only use that software for importing new photos…instead of Photos.

 Once you have exported your organized events from Photos make sure you setup another folder to help you with transferring new photos from your cameras.
 In other words, once you get your photos out of Photos, stop using Photos to import new photos.
 Otherwise, you will have to repeat this procedure.